 What are the average house prices across the different provinces and territories?

-The average price varies greatly between across Canada from under £300,000 in the cheapest provinces to close to a million dollars in the most expensive provinces.
+The average price varies greatly across Canada from under £300,000 in the cheapest provinces to close to a million dollars in the most expensive provinces.

 We have listed the average prices in the Canadian provinces and territories in the table below.
 Note that there is no data for Nunavut.
 However, a report by CBC News from January 2022 shows that prices in Iqaluit, the territory’s capital rose sharply during 2021.